 The Problem with SAP and Oracle Cloud and Leveraging the Multibase Approach

-Right after this is launched, one can bring up a different database type (say NoSQL or Graphic) and immediately begin testing.
+After this is launched, one can bring up a different database type (say NoSQL or Graphic) and immediately begin testing.
 Under the on-premises model, this would not be possible.
-Instead of testing, one would go through a sales process, and a commitment would be made, the customer would be stuck with (and feel the need to defend) whatever purchase had been made.
+Instead of testing, one would go through a sales process, and a commitment would be made.
+The customer would be stuck with (and feel the need to defend) whatever purchase had been made.
 We have entered a period of multi-base capabilities, and AWS and Google Cloud are the leaders in offering these options.
 This will transform or is transforming how databases are utilized.
 And the more open source databases are accessed, the worse commercial databases look by contrast.

-Now, as I read about distributed applications accessing multiple databases, are we entering a period where the pendulum switches to custom coding again.
+As I read about distributed applications accessing multiple databases, we are entering a period where the pendulum switches to custom coding again.
 Under the SAP or Oracle paradigm, you accepted the databases that were “approved” by SAP and Oracle.
 All competition was driven out of the process.
 Oracle applications worked with the Oracle database.
 SAP finally decided to introduce HANA to push the Oracle DB out of their accounts.
-SAP now thinks that all SAP applications should sit on a SAP HANA database.
+SAP now thinks that all SAP applications should sit on an SAP HANA database.

 While this is little-discussed, AWS/GCP can be viewed as opposed to packaged applications.
-Sure, leveraging AWS/GCP will start with the migration of packaged applications, but once companies get a taste of freedom, it will begin breaking down the rules enforced by the packaged software vendors.
+Sure, leveraging AWS/GCP will start with the migration of packaged applications, but once companies get a taste of freedom, they will begin breaking down the packaged software vendors’ rules.
 And who will tell this story?
 Will it be Gartner?
-No. Gartner receives 1/3 of it is a multi-billion dollar per year revenues from packaged software vendors, and it is doubtful that AWS or GCP will pay Gartner to sing their praises the way that the packaged software vendors have.
-Gartner presents SAP Cloud, Oracle Cloud, AWS, and GCP as if they offer the same thing, but that AWS is simply “ahead” of SAP Cloud and Oracle Cloud.
-Gartner has no interest in educating their customers as to the reality of AWS and Google Cloud, as it cuts against their corrupt revenue model.
+No. Gartner receives 1/3 of its multi-billion dollar per year revenues from packaged software vendors, and it is doubtful that AWS or GCP will pay Gartner to sing their praises the way that the packaged software vendors have.
+Gartner presents SAP Cloud, Oracle Cloud, AWS, and GCP as if they offer the same thing, but AWS is “ahead” of SAP Cloud and Oracle Cloud.
+Gartner has no interest in educating their customers about the reality of AWS and Google Cloud, as it cuts against their corrupt revenue model.